 Interactive walkthroughs could be the primary onboarding technique for products with more complex navigation systems.

+However, checklists are practical onboarding tools because they leverage the human tendency to seek rewards.
 We are more likely to stay the course once we've taken the first step, and a checklist can serve as a helpful reminder that you've already started down that path.
 Making progress on a list can also be rewarding in itself.
-This positive emotion is a driving force for us.

 Onboarding Checklists Best Practices